 On the 5GHz band, my 2×2 Wi-Fi 6 clients consistently connected at 1.2Gbps of negotiated speed and sustained at some 800Mbps at a close range of 10 feet (3m).
 At 40 feet (12m) away, it now registered close to 630Mbps.
 These numbers were excellent for the hardware specs.

-The WAX204 did well with Wi-Fi 5 clients, too, registering 730Mbps at the close and 630Mbps father away.
+The WAX204 did well with Wi-Fi 5 clients, too, registering 730Mbps at the close and 630Mbps farther away.
 These were the number of 2×2 Wi-Fi 5 specs.

 I tested the WAX204 both as a router and an access point, and it passed my 5-day stress test with no issue.